sshukla101/postmsm/README.md

 # postmsm
-Post MSMBuilder analysis, for doing more biology, less coding
+Post MSMBuilder analysis, for doing more biology, less coding.